Gazler/changex/CONTRIBUTING.md

 No line in your commit message shoult be longer than **72** characters.
 If you have something that is longer than this (such as a url), please put it on to multiple lines with a backspace at the end of each line.

+##### Subject

+The subject (first commit line) should be written in the past tense and should start with a lower case letter. e.g.

+    feat(Changex.Formatter): add ability to determine current_version

+Instead of:

+    Feat(Changex.Formatter): Add ability to determine current_version

 ##### Format

 Because Changex automatically generates the [CHANGELOG.md](https://github.com/Gazler/changex/blob/master/CHANGELOG.md) from the commit messages, it is important that the follow these rules.